Entering the European market for black pepper

 Source: Autentika Global

-The food processing segment is the largest consumer of pepper in Europe.
+Food processing is the largest market segment for pepper in Europe.

 - Spice mixtures and ingredient producers – These companies are specialised in the production of spices and seasonings for different applications.
 They are constantly investing in research to develop custom formulations for food processing companies and help launch new attractive flavours.
 They produce either dried or liquid spice ingredients.
-Some examples of spice mixture and ingredient companies are AVO (German producer, part of the European group), Meat Cracks, Kerry Ingredients, IFF, Faravelli Group, Food Ingredients Group, Kalsec, EHL Ingredients and Ion Mos.
+Some examples of spice mixture and ingredient companies are AVO (German producer, part of the European group), Meat Cracks, Kerry Ingredients, IFF, Faravelli Group, Food Ingredients Group, Kalsec, and EHL Ingredients.

-- The meat industry is an important user of black pepper, often not supplied directly but through spice and food ingredient companies.
+- The meat and fish processing industry are important users of black pepper, often not supplied directly but through spice and food ingredient companies.
 However, some larger groups of companies may import black pepper directly.
 An example of such a group is OSI Food Solutions.
 Black pepper is used, for example, in the production of sausages and other meat specialities.
 However, meat processors more commonly use customised mixtures (with pepper as one of the ingredients).

-- The European sauces and condiments industry is also an important user of black pepper.
-However, the market is dominated by international brands such as Kraft Heinz, McCormick, Maggi (Nestle) and several brands of Unilever (eg. Knorr, Calve, Colman's, Conimex and several others.)
+- The sauces and condiments industry are important users of black pepper.
+This segment is dominated by international brands (e.g. Kraft Heinz, McCormick, Nestle's Maggi) and several Unilever brands (e.g. Knorr, Calve, Colman's, Conimex).

 - Other industries include a wide variety of ready meals and many other products.
-For example, the vegan meal industry is developing quickly in Europe (e.g. The Vegetarian Butcher is a new plant-based food brand of Unilever)
+One example is the vegan meal industry, which is developing quickly in Europe.
+The Vegetarian Butcher (taken over by plant-based foods market leader Unilever) is one of the companies that has developed this market in the past few years.

 Retail segment